trendscenter/coinstac/design/architecture-requirements.md

     3. Should expose control flow at a granular level (per computation) such that it’s configurable.
 Examples:
         * Synchronized group stepping on iterative computations
         * Allow for clients to drop out of a computation after a heartbeat timeout
     4. Should allow for flexible run initiation.
-Examples
+Examples:
         1. Every client should be ready prior to start
         2. Clients can join when ready, then the pipeline starts
         3. Run the pipeline immediately